National Museum of American History

 For political and military history, visit the American Presidency, Gunboat Philadelphia, and Price of Freedom: Americans at War galleries.

-"American Stories" showcases historic and cultural touchstones of American history through more than 100 objects from the museum's vast holdings: a walking stick used by Benjamin Franklin, a sunstone capital from a Mormon temple, Lincoln's gold pocket watch, Archie Bunker's chair, Muhammad Ali's boxing gloves, a fragment of Plymouth rock, and Kermit the Frog.
+"American Stories" showcases historic and cultural touchstones of American history through more than 100 objects from the museum's vast holdings: a walking stick used by Benjamin Franklin, a sunstone capital from a Mormon temple, Lincoln's gold pocket watch, Archie Bunker's chair, Muhammad Ali's boxing gloves, a fragment of Plymouth rock, and a Jim Henson puppet.

 Head to the welcome center on the second floor or to the information desk on the first floor to pick up a map, learn about tours and demonstrations, and find out if there is a free performance scheduled.